Creatives for ASO: The Complete Guide for all App Graphics

-The first important thing to understand about store creatives for apps is that the conversion funnel works differently based on whether the listing is in the App Store or Google Play.
+The first important thing to understand about graphic assets for apps is that the conversion funnel works differently based on whether the app is on the App Store or Google Play.

 On iOS, within the search results page, apps are shown with icons and three screenshots (if it’s portrait.
 1 if it’s landscape, we’ll get to that as well).
-What’s more, the install usually occurs when users are on the search results page, which means your app icon and first three screenshots should be treated as one conversion unit, which allows much more room for graphic messaging.
+What’s more, the installation usually occurs when users are on the search results page, which means your app icon and the first three screenshots should be treated as one conversion unit, which allows much more room for graphic messaging.

 Branded Searches on Google Play

-On Google Play, when users search for a specific brand (a branded search), the branded results show up larger than the others and include the first four screenshots, depending on the screen and device size (similar to iOS).
+On Google Play, when users search for a specific brand, the 1st result (usually, the brand itself) shows up larger than the others and includes the first screenshots, depending on the screen and device size (similar to iOS).
 This “extra real estate” pushes the competitors to the bottom of the page, making the following results much less visible than they would be in a generic search.
 This means – that if you’re ranked #3 for a competitor’s keyword -you might not be as visible as you think.

-As mentioned, your icon is the most important asset for conversion, especially in the Google Play store, so frequently testing and optimizing it for conversion can have a noticeable impact on your overall performance.
+Your app icon is the most important asset for conversion, so frequently testing and optimizing it for conversion can have a noticeable impact on your overall performance.

 The great challenge with an app icon is the lack of room for detailed messaging, so make sure your icon conveys the essence of your app in a way that’s recognizable and appealing.

-An important note about Google: They have become increasingly strict about additional, irrelevant graphic elements in icons, such as banners and notification symbols, so be sure to avoid using them.
-See more dos and don’ts for Google Play icon design here.
+Google Play has become increasingly strict about additional, irrelevant graphic elements in icons, such as banners and notification symbols, so be sure to avoid using them.
+See more do’s and don’ts for Google Play icon design here.

 On iOS, you can upload up to 10 screenshots.
 They can be either portrait or landscape and they need to present a more accurate app experience.

-Different screen sizes need to be applied depending on the device and it is important that each one displays the relevant device on the screen (e.g – iPad screenshots should show an iPad).
+Different screen sizes need to be applied depending on the device size, and it is important that each one displays the relevant device on the screen (e.g – iPad screenshots should show an iPad).
 The main screen sizes are 6.5 inches, and 5.5 inches.
 There are also 5.8 inches, and the new 6.7 inch (iPhone 14 max) but those sizes can also use the 6.5 inch screens you uploaded to the App Store Connect, so if you have limited creative resources, it is not crucial to prepare all sizes.
 For more iOS screen specifications check here.

-Some important tips to keep in mind regarding feature graphics:
+Some important tips to keep in mind regarding the Feature Graphic:

-- Keep prominent visual elements and the focal point toward the center of the graphic, but take into account the play button that is placed in the center, and make sure it’s not hiding any key elements like brand logo, app name or main UI.
+- Keep prominent visual elements and the focal point toward the center of the Feature graphic, but take into account the play button that is placed in the center, and make sure it’s not hiding any key elements like the brand logo, app name, or main UI.